web-at-berkeley/backend-project-sp-22/README.md

 ## Clarifications
 - Your database can definitely be on localhost!
 We don't expect you to pay for hosting it in the cloud.
 - Remember that you don't need to finish the full project to get a full score!
 Though it would be great if you are able to, we will not hold it against you if you cannot.
+- Some changes were made to the examples in this doc.
+The ground source of truth is the API documentation on stoplight, but since we made changes late, we will accept either:
+    - changed name to clothingItem for SELL and BID
+    - changed /duck/register to /duck
 ## Submission Instructions

 Welcome to WDB's backend project for development branch applicants — Spring 2022 👋